digital-analysis-co/digital-analysis-co/docs/blog/posts/google_analytics_not_set_landing_pages.md

 # Google Analytics "(not set)" Landing Pages

-I was recently asked to investigate a site where landing page `(not set)` was the top page. <!-- more --> Taking a look at a few random sites I have access to, I could see that `(not set)` landing page always exists, and is often among the top 3 landing pages.
+I was recently asked to investigate a site where landing page `(not set)` was the top page. <!-- more --> Taking a look at a few sites that I have access to, I could see that `(not set)` landing page always exists, and is often among the top 3 landing pages.

 ![Google Analytics Landing Page Not Set](../images/google_analytics_not_set_landing_pages/ga4_not_set_landing_page.png)